mahesh052412/Data_Job_Survey/README.md

 Through various held and recorded from different platforms we have collected set of data on Data Jobs.
 ### Data Cleaning
 With Power BI - Power Query Editor, we have transform and cleansed the data.
+## Analysis:
+- Count and Average age of total survey taken by participants
+- Ethnicity by count
+- Count of average salary based on job titles
+- Survey taken based on sex
+- Count of favorite programming language among jobs
+- Avergae count of people statisfied by current job position